 Scorer of the winning goal in the final against Werder Bremen, Jadson was one of Shakhtar’s most important players during their Uefa Cup run, scoring nine times in European play that season.

 His form reportedly brought him to the brink of a move to Arsenal in 2011 to replace Samir Nasri, but that never transpired.
 Instead, Jadson returned to Brazil in 2012, turning out for Sao Paulo and Corinthians — winning the Copa Sudamericana with the former and the Brazilian title with the latter — while he also won the 2013 Confederations Cup at international level.

 Jadson left Corinthians for Chinese club Tianjin Quanjian in 2016 but returned to his homeland after just a year.

 Now 36, he is a free agent having been released from Corinthians in 2019.

 The one player in this line-up who can compete with Fernandinho in terms of success, Willian stuck around with Shakhtar until 2013 when Anzhi Makhachkala paid €35m to make him the latest piece in their incredibly ambitious — and ultimately unsuccessful — project.
 Willian played just 17 games for Anzhi before the Russian club decided to transfer list their entire squad.

-Chelsea were Willian’s saving grace and despite receiving some rather unfair criticism from Chelsea fans — as well as often being linked with Barcelona — the 70-time Brazil international has won five major trophies with the Londoners so far, making 329 appearances in all competitions.
+Chelsea were Willian’s saving grace and despite receiving some rather unfair criticism from Chelsea fans — as well as often being linked with Barcelona — the 70-time Brazil international has won five major trophies with the Londoners so far, making over 300 appearances in all competitions.

 Striker: Luiz Adriano